Gideon v. Wainwright

 Gideon v.
 Wainwright, 372 U.S. 335 (1963), was a landmark U.S. Supreme Court decision in which the Court ruled that the Sixth Amendment of the U.S. Constitution requires U.S. states to provide attorneys to criminal defendants who are unable to afford their own.
 The case extended the right to counsel, which had been found under the Fifth and Sixth Amendments to impose requirements on the federal government, by imposing those requirements upon the states as well.

+The Court reasoned that the assistance of counsel is "one of the safeguards of the Sixth Amendment deemed necessary to insure fundamental human rights of life and liberty", and that the Sixth Amendment serves as a warning that "if the constitutional safeguards it provides be lost, justice will not still be done."

 Background

 Between midnight and 8:00 a.m. on June 3, 1961, a burglary occurred at the Bay Harbor Pool Room in Panama City, Florida.
 An unknown person broke a door, smashed a cigarette machine and a record player, and stole money from a cash register.
-Later that day, a witness reported that he had seen Clarence Earl Gideon in the poolroom at around 5:30 that morning, leaving with a wine bottle, Coca-Cola, and change in his pockets.
+Later that day, a witness reported that he had seen Clarence Earl Gideon in the poolroom at around 5:30 that morning, leaving with a wine bottle, a Coca-Cola, and some change in his pockets.
 Based on this accusation alone, the police arrested Gideon and charged him with breaking and entering with intent to commit petty larceny.

-Gideon appeared in court alone as he was too poor to afford counsel, whereupon the following conversation took place:
+Gideon appeared in court alone, as he was too poor to afford to hire a defense lawyer.
+The following conversation took place between Gideon and the judge:

 The trial court declined to appoint counsel for Gideon.
 As a result, he was forced to act as his own counsel and conduct his own defense in court, emphasizing his innocence in the case.
 At the conclusion of the trial, the jury returned a guilty verdict.
 The court sentenced Gideon to serve five years in the state prison.

 Gideon first filed a petition for a writ of habeas corpus in the Supreme Court of Florida.
 In his petition, he claimed his Sixth Amendment right had been violated because the judge refused to appoint counsel.
 The Florida Supreme Court denied Gideon's petition.
 Later, from his cell at the Florida State Prison in Raiford, making use of the prison library and writing in pencil on prison stationery, Gideon appealed to the United States Supreme Court in a suit against the Secretary of the Florida Department of Corrections, H. G. Cochran.
 Cochran retired and was replaced by Louie L. Wainwright before the Supreme Court heard the case.
 Gideon argued in his appeal that he had been denied counsel and therefore that his Sixth Amendment rights, as applied to the states by the Fourteenth Amendment, had been violated.